arnabganguly/HDInsightHBaseYCSB/YSCB.md

    - -p table: Populate the name of your HBase table created earlier
    - -p columnfamily: Populate the value of the HBase columfamily name from the table you created
    - recordcount : Number of records to be inserted( we use 1 Million)
-   -  -p threadcount: Number of threads( this can be varied, but needs to be kept constanr across experiments)
+   -  -p threadcount: Number of threads( this can be varied, but needs to be kept constant across experiments)
+   - -cp /etc/hbase/conf: Pointer to HBase config settings
+   - -s | tee -a  : Provide a file name to write your output.

 ```
  bin/ycsb load hbase12 -p workloads/workloada -p table=usertable -p columnfamily=cf -p recordcount=1000000 -p threadcount=4 -cp /etc/hbase/conf -s | tee -a workloada.dat